machinereading/okbqa-2018-task3-temp/README.md

 1. Speaker: the speaker of this sentence.
 1. Named entity tag: the named entity tag of the word (auto generated).
 1. Time range: start/end time of the sentence on video.
-1. Video file : Pre-processed sequence of image file from the video corresponding to the sentence.
+1. Video file: Pre-processed sequence of image file from the video corresponding to the sentence.
 This column represents the file name of the pickle object
 (Pickle object will be released on 08/01)
 1. Entity ID: the entity ID of the mention, that is consistent across all documents.